s-xiang/git-meta/README.md

 ## User Guide

-Run `git meta --help` to see information about git-meta commands, or see the users's guide at [doc/users-guide.md](doc/users-guide.md) for more information.
+Run `git meta --help` to see information about git-meta commands, or see the user guide at [doc/user-guide.md](doc/user-guide.md) for more information.

 ## Administration